Free Consultation

 The severity of a traumatic brain injury varies greatly, and this may impact the outcome of a settlement in court.
 There are two types of traumatic brain injuries: closed and open.
 In a closed brain injury, the victim sustains a forceful blow to the head without fracturing the skull.

-The head trauma might occur as a victim’s head smashes against a hard surface, is hit by a blunt object, or is violently shaken, damaging brain tissue.
+Head trauma might occur as a victim’s head smashes against a hard surface, is hit by a blunt object, or is violently shaken, damaging brain tissue.
 Closed head injuries can cause dangerous complications like bruising, swelling, or bleeding inside of the skull.

 An open brain injury is when the skull is fractured, creating an open wound in the head.
 The trauma might be the result of a bullet piercing the skull or a forceful blow that cracks the skull.
-Open wounds have the additional risk of infection and other complications.
+Open wounds have an additional risk of infection and other complications.

 Schedule a Consultation